 Here you’ll find free tips for Soccer Saturday Super 6 Round 21.
 Super 6 is free to enter and you could win up to £250,000 each week by correctly predicting the score of six football matches.

 Portugal and Ghana play their first match of the 2022 World Cup on Thursday 24th November and will meet at the impressive temporary venue of Stadium 974 which was opened a year before this fixture and which has a capacity of 40,000.

-Portugal are priced at around 14/1 to go all the way in this year’s tournament which is roughly the same odds as offered on Belgium.
+Portugal are priced at around 15/1 to go all the way in this year’s tournament which is roughly the same odds as offered on Germany & Netherlands.

-The lunchtime kick-off on Thursday 24th November at the 2022 World Cup sees Uruguay take on South Korea at the Education City Stadium.
-However, their record at the World Cup isn’t great and other than their third-placed finish in 1966 and finishing fourth in 2006, they have failed to progress past the Round of 16 and were knocked out at the group stage at Russia 2018.
+However, their record at the World Cup isn’t great and other than their third-placed finish in 1966 and finishing fourth in 2006, they have failed to progress past the Round of 16 twice and were knocked out at the group stage in all other years.
 They have held up a lot better in the Euro’s over the years but whether or not they have the quality throughout the squad to beat the best in the world is another question.